 Dr. Njoroge is a Lecturer in the School of Public Health at the University of Nairobi.
 He has been a member of the faculty since 1992, joining from the Ministry of Health (MOH) where he had served for eight years at various levels from the district to national levels.
 He is a Public Health physician with vast interest and experience in the fields of Reproductive Health and Maternal and Child Health. which are his focal areas of teaching, research and consultancy.
 His teaching responsibilities transcend undergraduate, postgraduate, as well as special basic and post-basic courses in his school and other departments in the university.
 He has successfully supervised nineteen student thesis projects, leading to the award of Masters in Public Health degrees.
 Dr. Njoroge continues to work as a leading partner in global health initiatives.

-Kelly Jo is the study abroad advisor for AU Nairobi, and works out of the AU Abroad office in Washington, D.C.
-She is the first point of contact for undergraduate students interested in the semester and summer programs with AU Nairobi.
+Kelly Jo is the program manager for AU Nairobi, and works out of the AU Abroad office in Washington, D.C.
+She is one of the advisors for undergraduate students interested in the semester and summer programs with AU Nairobi.
 She has worked with AU Abroad since 2005, initially as the first country director for AU Nairobi, then to start an internship program in Nigeria, and from 2011 as a study abroad advisor in D.C.
 Kelly Jo is extremely familiar with all the phases of study abroad acculturation, and works closely with the AU Nairobi staff.
 Her favorite part of her professional life is experiencing how multiple cultures affect each other.
 Her favorite part of her job is seeing how much students grow before, during, and after their time abroad.
 Kelly Jo speaks Swahili from living in Kenya for nine years, and also grew up with American Sign Language.